Why the AI era requires an intelligent data infrastructure

 NetApp aims to build infrastructure to 'bridge the chasm' that exists between cloud-based AI models and an organization's on-premises data management environment.

 Yet, achieving this at operational scale is much easier said than done.
-For a start, many organizations are nervous about feeding their own valuable data into public clouds.
-For many, the risks are substantial, from exposing sensitive data from highly confidential proprietary IP to personally identifiable information.
-Then there’s the cost and complexity around managing the process; shuttling large data sets back and forth, creating copies of datasets, keeping models updated with the latest data, and keeping track of everything over time.
+To start, many organizations are nervous about feeding their own valuable data into public clouds.
+For many, the risks are substantial, from exposing sensitive data from highly confidential proprietary intellectual property to personally identifiable information.
+Then there's the cost and complexity around managing the process; shuttling large data sets back and forth, creating copies of data sets, keeping models updated with the latest data and keeping track of everything over time.

-The broader challenge is that many organizations simply don’t have a good enough understanding of their data overall.
-Compounded by issues such as rapid data growth and data fragmentation, business users and data scientists spend far too much time ‘data wrangling’ -- identifying, gathering and preparing the required data to feed into aa model -- rendering the overall process unwieldy.
+The broader challenge is that many organizations simply don't have a good enough understanding of their data overall.
+Compounded by issues such as rapid data growth and data fragmentation, business users and data scientists spend far too much time "data wrangling" -- identifying, gathering and preparing the required data to feed into a model -- rendering the overall process unwieldy.

 More time wrangling means it takes longer to train and deploy models, and even longer to get to the inference stage, which is the entire point.
 Additional latency also makes it more likely that inferencing data is out of date, so the whole process must be repeated.